 As in the previous section, we can show the occurrence and properties of the geometric phase in helical waveguides by exploiting numerical simulations.
 Consider the helical waveguide depicted in Fig.~\ref{fig:polarization}h generated by the loop $L_1$ in Fig.~\ref{fig:polarization}g.
 The generating helical path has a radius $r_h=$~2.4~$m$, pitch $p=$~14~$m$, and consists of one revolution.
 The length of the path is $l=\sqrt{(2\pi r_h)^2 + p^2}=$~20.58~$m$.
-The angle between the unit tangent vector and the axis of the helix denoted by $\theta$ is constant (Fig.~\ref{fig:polarization}g).
-It equals $\theta = \cos^{-1}(p/l)=47.12^\circ$~\cite{tomita1986observation}.
-The reference displacement amplitude functions $\mathbf{U}^{(1)}$ and $\mathbf{U}^{(2)}$ of two fully degenerate and orthonormal guided modes corresponding to horizontal and vertical polarization are shown in Figs.~\ref{fig:polarization}a,b.
+The angle between the unit tangent vector and the axis of the helix denoted by $\theta$ is constant (Fig.~\ref{fig:polarization}g) and equals $\theta = \cos^{-1}(p/l)=47.12^\circ$~\cite{tomita1986observation}.
+The reference eigenfunctions $\mathbf{U}^{(1)}$ and $\mathbf{U}^{(2)}$ of two fully degenerate and orthonormal guided modes corresponding to horizontal and vertical polarizations are shown in Figs.~\ref{fig:polarization}a,b.
 One end of the waveguide is excited harmonically to produce a horizontally polarized flexural wave.
 The displacement field response is recorded at the other end of the waveguide.
-The recorded displacement amplitude function is plotted in Fig.~\ref{fig:polarization}c, indicating that the polarization angle does not return to zero at the end of the waveguide.
+The recorded guided mode eigenfunction is plotted in Fig.~\ref{fig:polarization}c, indicating that the polarization angle does not return to zero at the end of the waveguide.
 The polarization angle is computed as $\g=114^\circ$ by projecting the displacement profile onto the horizontally and vertically polarized guided modes (Fig.~\ref{fig:polarization}d).
 This polarization angle is a geometric phase.
 As will be discussed in Sec.~\ref{sec:parallel-transport}, the geometric phase is analytically computed as the solid angle subtended by the loop $L_1$.
 The analytical result is $\g_{\mathrm{theory}}=-2 \pi\cos \theta \mod 2\pi =-244.9^\circ \mod 360^\circ=115.1^\circ$, which agrees well with the numerical computation.